CMU-CREATE-Lab/drilling-data-tools/README.md

 drilling-data-tools
 ===================
-_Conda Environment: wells_

-Acquisition and management tools for oil and gas drilling data.
+### Acquisition and management tools for oil and gas drilling data.

-Author: Mark Egge [mark@eateggs.com]
+Author: Mark Egge [mark@eateggs.com] - CMU CREATE Lab

 Last Updated: 3/18/2018

 # About the Data

 The National Oil and Gas dataset presents a compilation of all drilling permit records from all 34 oil and gas producing states.
 The dataset compiles the publicly available oil and gas drilling records, showing when and where oil and gas wells have been drilled.

 Each state maintains a permitting program for drilling wells, and keeps a record of the permitted wells.
 This data is publicly available, and typically includes the well type, well status (active, plugged and abandoned, etc.) and spud date (the date when drilling is completed).